cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

           Even with a single user and a single key such that B = q * l, and no offline work from the adversary (o = 0) the term is only relevant when q * l = sqrt(q) * 2^133.
-With q capped at 2^100, the smallest value of l that can result from this is 2^83, which is impractically large.
+With q capped at 2^100, the smallest value of l that can result from this is 2^83, which far exceeds the maximum size of a single message at 2^32.

         - 8th term:  1/(\delta * r)
           This is 2^-192 for the chosen \delta = 2, hence negligible and we omit it.